osoc22/project-hey-bosa/readme.md

 ### Handler

 ### Intent handling
+* Currently, we use a button to trigger the conversation with the user.
+It can easily be replaced with a wake word.
+For coherence, the mqtt topic `hermes/button/start` and `hermes/button/stop` could be renamed.
 ### UI
 * Replace images shown with actual HTML and CSS.
 * When the list is shown on the screen, hide or change the color of the list items already chosen by the user to make the remaining choices stand out more.